From healthcare and the cost of living to dating and raising kids, we answer the more frequently asked questions about being an expat in Austria.

 Finding a job

-If you move to Austria without a job, make sure to check out our guide to CV and job interview tips to get your job hunt off to a good start.
+If you move to Austria without a job, make sure to check out our guides to finding a job and CV and job interview tips to get your job hunt off to a good start.
 You will find that the country has robust labor laws in place that offer broad protection to workers.
 Also, an Austrian employer may recruit a foreign national for employment as long as they have the correct permits.
 That said, the criteria will depend on the current labor market.

 If you are thinking of starting a business in Austria as an expat, or working for yourself as a freelancer, this can be a good way to go.
 Essentially, if you are self-employed, you can register a company and sponsor your own working visa.
 However, for freelancers, this is difficult, and the reason why most expats work for companies that already exist.